Crown-Commercial-Service/ccs-data-model/gen/doc/metamodel.md

 CCS invented schemes

 ## Budget
-What is the budget the buyer has for their need?
-Match the budget to the value range of the agreement, and the value range of supplier offers.
-Matching the budget will probably require evaluation of offer prices.
+What is the budget the buyer has for their need?Match the budget to the value range of the agreement, and the value range of supplier offers.Matching the budget will probably require evaluation of offer prices.

 ## Location
  Where is the need?
 Match location needs to locations of offers

 ## Service
  What sort of things do they need?
 Match the service to item types, their keywords, and offering titles.

 # Data model: Parties
 ## Sector